carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 the same behaviour, but they are mostly interchangeable.

- - ``wget`` is short for "world wide web get", and it's basic function is to *download* web pages or data at a web address.
+ - ``wget`` is short for "world wide web get", and it's basic function is to *download*

  - ``cURL`` is a pun, it is suppose to be read as "see URL", so it's basic function is to *display* webpages or data at a web address.